tq1/express-kafka-producer/README.md

 `whitelist`     | `array of string`     | keys to be added to the message before being sent to kafka.
 Possible vales available at [express docs](http://expressjs.com/4x/api.html#req)
 `blacklist`     | `array of string`     | keys to be excluded to the message before being sent to kafka.
 Possible vales available at [express docs](http://expressjs.com/4x/api.html#req)

+- `error` (`function`): If provided, it is the function (`function(err, req, res, callback) {}`) that is called when any error happens inside the middleware while sending message to kafka, generating message object or after custom callbacks call the callback with an error object.
+If not provided, any error will be ignored and the next middlewares in the stack will be called normally.

 ## Test